jrfnl/clearPHP/rules/definitions-only.md

 On the other hand, global code, which isn't part of a previously mentioned structures, will be run directly and expect the called expressions be defined.

 It is recommended to avoid mixing global code and definitions.
-This way, including definitions will not alter the execution of the program, beside adding new functionalities; And global code will only run code, and not add anything else.
+This way, including definitions will not alter the execution of the program, beside adding new functionalities.
+And global code will only run code, and not add anything else.

-Inclusion (with `require` and similar functions) are not acceptable for this rule : configuring (or including) the autoloader is global code, and should be loaded in another part of the script.
+Inclusion (with `require` and similar language constructs) is not acceptable for this rule: configuring (or including) the autoloader is global code, and should be loaded in another part of the script.

 ## Rule Details